-- Groups shall not exceed ten persons for overnight trips and twenty-five persons for day hikes.
-A permit is required for larger groups (contact Chief Ranger). - Unmanned Aircraft.
-Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of the Appalachian National Scenic Trail is prohibited except as approved in writing by the Superintendent.
+• Unmanned Aircraft.
+Launching, landing, or operating an uncrewed or remotely pilot aircraft from or on lands and waters administered by the National Park Service within the boundaries of the Appalachian National Scenic Trail is prohibited except as approved in writing by the Superintendent."